 We are going to quickly talk about the basics of QR codes and then outline 6 way to use QR codes that hopefully will give you some new ideas.

-It’s basically a barcode in a square shape.
-(Without bars, ironically).
-It is scanned by a smartphone.
-It could direct someone to a website, an image, a text message or, even, a phone number.
-(That’s totally up to the QR code’s creator).
+The full name for QR Codes is Quick Response Codes.
+They are basically a bar code in a square shape, without bars, ironically.
+It is scanned by a smartphone, which redirects to a website, an image, a text message or, even, a phone number.
+That’s totally up to the QR code’s creator.

-For marketers, a QR code allows you to get smartphone users to call you without forcing them to actually type in a phone number or URL.
+For marketers, QR codes allows smartphone users to call you without forcing them to actually type in a phone number or URL.

 QR codes reduce friction.